 The purpose of this page is to inform you of any material changes to our brochure.
 If you are receiving this brochure for the first time, this section may not be relevant to you.

 L&S Advisors, Inc. ("L&S") reviews and updates our brochure at least annually to make sure that it remains current.
-We have not made any material changes to our brochure since the previous annual update, dated May 9, 2024.
+We made the following material changes to our brochure with the annual update, dated June 23, 2025: